EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Establishing a new OSCORE Security Context by levaraging the EDHOC-KeyUpdate function is possible in the following cases.

-* C has to upload to RS the newly obtained, first access token of a new token series, as an unprotected POST request to the authz-info endpoint at RS.
+* C has to upload to RS the newly obtained, first access token of a new token series, as an unprotected POST request to the /authz-info endpoint at RS.
 This is the case after the latest access token of the previous token series has become invalid (e.g., it expired or got revoked), and thus RS has deleted it together with the associated OSCORE Security Context (see {{discard-context}}).

-* C re-uploads to RS the current access token shared with RS, i.e., the latest access token in the current token series, as an unprotected POST request to the authz-info endpoint at RS.
+* C re-uploads to RS the current access token shared with RS, i.e., the latest access token in the current token series, as an unprotected POST request to the /authz-info endpoint at RS.
 Like in {{c-rs}}, this is the case when C simply wants to replace the current OSCORE Security Context with a new one, and associate it with the same current, re-uploaded access token.

 In either case, C and RS have to establish a new OSCORE Security Context and to associate it with the (re-)uploaded access token.